Back to application guides

 Main riskCapacity pinch in hard zonesTuning drift between stagesComplex operations overhead

-A daily split dashboard tied to crusher and screen settings gives faster correction than end-of-month reconciliation.
+A split dashboard tied to crusher and screen settings provides an earlier verification point than end-of-period reconciliation.

 • Review lump/fines split every shift against contract target.